curtispuetz/pypp-docs/docs/lang_features/types/list.md

 What this does is call the .reserve() method on the std::vector in C++.
 This can improve efficiency a lot when creating large lists.

-Note: if you are running Py++ with the Python intepreter, list_reserve does nothing.
+Note: if you are running Py++ with the Python interpreter, list_reserve does nothing.

 ## Other operations